FarronF/limerick-council-meetings/meetings/2015/11/04-Monthly Meeting of Municipal District of Newcastle West/Draft Minutes - Municipal District of Newcastle West - 7th October 2015.md

 and 18 submissions had been received.
 Following a review of the submissions the Draft

 was amended.
-He outlined that the main changes to the Socio Economic Statement and--- 2
+He outlined that the main changes to the Socio Economic Statement and
+---
+2

 High Level Goals document were at Sections 1.4.2 (pages 11 to 21 inclusive) which